 May is the most floriferous month in my opinion.
 Everything seems to spring into life as the soil warms up and the daylight hours increase.
 Trees are green once again and many are full of enticing blossom, but the ones that are noticeable in Cornwall are the Rhododendrons and Azaleas.
-Cornish gardens are simply atContinue reading “Flower of the Month: May”
+Cornish gardens are simply at their best from March to the end of May.

 This month is when the Allium comes into flower filling the gap between tulips and summer perennials.
 These plants, known as the ornamental onion, are grown for their showy flower heads which come in a wide range of sizes and shades of purple, blue, white and yellow.
 Even when the plant dies back the seed heads remain as attractive sculptures in the garden.

 A charming, old-fashioned cottage garden plant with bonnet-shaped flowers, often two-tone and with long graceful spurs these herbaceous perennials are invaluable for flowering in May and early June .

 Iris is the flower of the Greek goddess ‘Iris’ who is the messenger of Love and uses the Rainbow to travel.
-A blue iris symbolises faith and hope.

 Iris confusa or the bamboo iris.
 It is a rhizomatous perennial plant, native to Western China.
 It has flowers which range from white to a soft lavender or pale blue in colour, with orange-yellow crests and purple dots.
 The plant’s broad, shiny leaves are attached to bamboo-like stems.
 Wikipedia